 Basically, primary mammary carcinoma can be cured which is why therapy is curative.
 The chances of recovery depend on the tumor stage at the time the carcinoma is discovered.
 The earlier it is detected and treated, the better the prognosis.

-In cases of remote metastases (in five percent of female patients when they are first diagnosed and in 30 percent of patients during the progression of the disease), therapy will take a palliative course as healing is no longer possible.
-The median survival time is approximately two years, the five-year survival rate is between five and ten percent, approximately.
+In cases of remote metastases (in 5% of female patients when they are first diagnosed and in 30% of patients during the progression of the disease), therapy will take a palliative course as healing is no longer possible.
+The median survival time is approximately two years, the five-year survival rate is between 5 and 10% approximately.

 Preventing mammary carcinoma